-(4) On issuing the specific approval for extended diversion time operations, the Authority shall specify the maximum diversion time granted to the operator for each particular aeroplane and engine combination.
+(4) Upon issuance of the specific approval for extended diversion time operations, the Authority shall specify the maximum diversion time granted to the Operator for each particular aeroplane and engine combination.

-Note.- Guidance on the conditions to be used when converting diversion times to distances is contained in Attachment C and in the Extended Diversion Time Operations Manual (Doc 10085).
+Note. - Guidance on the conditions to be used when converting diversion times to distances is contained in Attachment C and in the Extended Diversion Time Operations Manual (Doc 10085).